bicpi/LiipImagineBundle/Resources/doc/filters.rst

 ``Liip\ImagineBundle\Imagine\Filter\PostProcessor\JpegOptimPostProcessor``.

-The ``JpegOptimPostProcessor`` can be used to provide lossless jpeg optimization, which is good for you website loading speed.
+The ``JpegOptimPostProcessor`` can be used to provide lossless jpeg optimization, which is good for your website loading speed.
 In order to add lossless jpeg optimization to your filters, use the following configuration:

 .. code-block:: yaml